coder/docs/setup/updating.md

    cluster, and keep the housing namespace intact.
 It will not delete user environments or their associated volumes.

+   > `helm uninstall` will delete the timescale instance internal to the
+   > cluster.
+If you're using an external Postgres, it will not be affected.

    ```console
    helm uninstall --namespace coder coder
    ```